richysix/Crispr/README.md

 *   Cas9Prep.pm                 - object representing a particular preparation of Cas9 (protein or RNA)

-*   GuideRNAPrep.pm             - object representing a particular preparation of a Cas9 synthetic guide RNA
+*   GuideRNAPrep.pm             - object representing a particular preparation of an sgRNA

 *   InjectionPool.pm            - object representing guide RNAs injected/tranfected into samples